okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rulesets/index.md

 #### Usage example

-The following request would delete the specified Rule from the specified Rule Set.
+The following request would delete the specified Rule from the specified Rule Set:

 ##### Request